srsran/srsRAN_4G_docs/srsran_user_manuals/source/feature_list.rst

 Read the :ref:`ENB User Manual <enb_intro>`. for further info on the eNB.

-srsENB also has support for 5G NSA and SA features, you can read more about this in the :ref:`advanced usage <enb_advanced>` section of the srsENB documenation.
+srsENB also has support for 5G NSA and SA features, you can read more about this in the :ref:`advanced usage <enb_advanced>` section of the srsENB documentation.

 srsEPC
 ******